cmdncontrol/Level-Effect-Cyber-Defense-CTF/challenges/Incident Response/whose-app-was-it-anyway/README.md

 ## Solution

 Zig runs checks and cmd's in the background.
-By using Process Explorer I was able to dive into each cmd.
+By using Process Monitor (procmon) I was able to dive into each cmd.
 One of these added an application to the HKCU\Software\Microsoft\Windows\CurrentVersion\Run location to run on startup.